-15.11 Respond as may reasonably be expected, to requests for the submission of data required for the purposes of monitoring and self-evaluation of the service, and for Arts Council returns for which continued central funding depends.
+13.11 Respond within 30 days to requests for the submission of data required for the purposes of monitoring and self-evaluation of the service, and for Arts Council returns for which continued central funding depends.

-15.12 Not inappropriately seek to employ the same HMS teachers by private agreement to work directly for the school, within a 6 month period of the teacher(s) working in the Client’s school.
+13.12 Not inappropriately seek to employ the same HMS teachers by private agreement to work directly for the school, within a six month period of the teacher(s) working in the Client’s school.